joseantonio11/practicalMachineLearningCoursera/practicalMachineLearningCourseProject.md

 ## Detection Prevalence   0.2843   0.1935   0.1744   0.1639   0.1838
 ## Balanced Accuracy      1.0000   1.0000   1.0000   1.0000   1.0000
 ```
+The above statistics shows the in-sample accuracy is 1 which is 100%.

-## Cross validation with Testing Dataset:
+## Cross validation with Cross Validation Dataset:
-### Tesing the trained model on the cross validation dataset
+### Tesing the trained model on the cross validation set:

 ```r
 testingPred <- predict(modFit, crossValSet)
 ```

 ### Compute out-of-sample accuracy:
+Out-of-sample accuracy is the prediction accuracy of the trained model on the cross validation set:

 ```r
 confusionMatrix(testingPred, crossValSet$classe)